-The Nyrstar Safety Department and contractor Safety Representative will conduct a WASI of all work areas, with the objective of assessing how well the various elements of the Safety Management Plan are being implemented.
+The Nyrstar Safety Department and contractor Safety Representative will conduct a Work Area Safety Inspection (WASI) of all work areas, with the objective of assessing how well the various elements of the Safety Management Plan are being implemented.
 This audit is aimed at providing both an overall assessment and detailed observations on the state of safety on the SMO.
 Contractor Safety Reps are required to complete 2 WASI's each day (1 morning, 1 afternoon).
 (Appendix 4)

-9.3 NYRSTAR JOB OWNER SYSTEM (BUDDY SYSTEM)
+9.3 BUDDY SYSTEM

-Nyrstar will assign Job Owners to each work area.
+Nyrstar will expect contractors to assign contractor buddies within their own groups.
 Their responsibility will be oversight of their own work areas.
 The Buddy System is an effective method by which a deployed staff member shares in the responsibility for his or her partner's safety and well-being.
 The Buddy System will be deployed in 2-person teams (minimum) per shift.